Nashville, Tennessee: 21st century

 On January 22, 2009, residents rejected Nashville Charter Amendment 1, which sought to make English the official language of the city.

 Between May 1 and 7, 2010, much of Nashville was extensively flooded as part of a series of 1,000 year floods throughout Middle and West Tennessee.
 Much of the flooding took place in areas along the Cumberland and Harpeth Rivers and Mill Creek, and caused extensive damage to the many buildings and structures in the city, including the Grand Ole Opry House, Gaylord Opryland Resort & Convention Center, Opry Mills Mall, Schermerhorn Symphony Center, Bridgestone Arena, and Nissan Stadium.
 Sections of Interstate 24 and Briley Parkway were also flooded.
 Eleven people died in the Nashville area as a result of the flooding, and damages were estimated to be over $2 billion.

 The city recovered after the Great Recession.
 In March 2012, a Gallup poll ranked Nashville in the top five regions for job growth.
-In 2013, Nashville was described as "Nowville" and "It City" by GQ, Forbes, and The New York Times.

 Nashville elected its first female mayor, Megan Barry, on September 25, 2015.
 As a council member, Barry had officiated at the city's first same-sex wedding on June 26, 2015.

 In 2017, Nashville's economy was deemed the third fastest-growing in the nation, and the city was named the "hottest housing market in the US" by Freddie Mac realtors.
 In May 2017, census estimates showed Nashville had passed Memphis to become most populated city in Tennessee.
 Nashville has also made national headlines for its "homelessness crisis".
 Rising housing prices and the opioid crisis have resulted in more people being out on the streets: as of 2018, between 2,300 and 20,000 Nashvillians are homeless.